 |Nutritional Guidelines (per serving)|

-This recipe goes by several different names, including "both sides browned" and "twice-browned" noodles.
-In all cases, the noodles are first boiled, then cooked to golden on one side, then turned over and browned on the other side.
+This recipe goes by several different names, including "both sides browned" and "twice browned" noodles.
+In all cases, the boiled noodles are cooked to golden on one side, then turned over and cooked on the other side.
 If desired, the noodles can be placed in a cake pan before frying so that it forms a more attractive shape, but this isn't necessary.
 After frying, the noodles should be crispy on the outside, but still tender on the inside.

-- 1 pound fresh or dried egg noodles
+- 1 pound fresh noodles (or dried egg noodles)

 - 1 tablespoon sesame oil

-- 3 tablespoons peanut or vegetable oil (or as needed)
+- 3 tablespoons peanut oil (or vegetable oil; or as needed)

 In a heavy frying pan or a wok, heat the 3 tablespoons of peanut oil over medium-high to high heat.
 Add the noodles.
 Quickly spread them out to the edges of the pan and let them cook without stirring until they are browned on the bottom.
 This will take about 5 to 8 minutes.